repairvision/repairvision.github.io/_pages/configuration/index.md

 - - -

 `(!)` Please note that this assumes that your meta-model is registered in the Eclipse instance you are currently running.
-If you are in the workspace in which you develop your meta-model, you have to run a second Eclipse instance with that meta-model registered and loaded, e.g., from the plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application.
+If you are in the workspace in which you develop your meta-model, you have to run a second Eclipse instance with that meta-model registered and loaded, e.g., from the `plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application`.

 - - -